Edwin Lefevre

-Many traders have gone down in history by managing to amass more than tens of millions of dollars, but their names are forgotten from year to year, since nothing remains of them except a dry biography and statistics of their successes.
+Many traders have made history by amassing tens of millions of dollars, but their names are forgotten year after year, as nothing remains of them except dry biographies and statistics of their successes.

-In fact, in order to forever write your name in the history of the stock exchange world, it is not enough just to own a fortune, but you need to leave something behind yourself that could give an incentive to other generations.
+In fact, in order to forever inscribe your name in the history of the stock market, it is not enough to simply own a fortune; you must leave something behind that could provide an incentive for other generations.

-For example, Edwin Lefevre is familiar to almost any professional, since the book he wrote is on the list of must-reads for every person who wants to become a speculator.
+For example, Edwin Lefevre is familiar to almost every professional, since the book he wrote is included in the list of required reading for anyone who wants to become a speculator.

-Edwin Lefevre showed the stock exchange world from a completely different angle, pointing out all the nuances and subtleties of the profession.
-His merits are an order of magnitude higher than those of many multimillionaires, and his life path can become an excellent example for millions of future traders to follow.
+Edwin Lefevre presented the world of trading from a completely different perspective, highlighting every nuance and subtlety of the profession.
+His achievements are an order of magnitude greater than those of many multimillionaires, and his life's journey could serve as an excellent role model for millions of future traders.

-Edwin Lefevre was born on January 23, 1871 in the Colombian town of Colon, which is currently under Panamanian jurisdiction.
-Edwin's family was very wealthy, since his father was the general agent of the Pacific Shipping Company, which provided a comfortable life for him and his mother.
-Since his father emigrated to the United States as a child and was forced to serve in Panama as part of his military service, he saw only the United States as a career path for his son.
-When the boy grew up, his father finally followed through with his plan and sent Edwin Lefevre to study at Lehigh University in the United States.
+Edwin Lefevre was born on January 23, 1871, in the Colombian town of Colon, which is now under Panamanian jurisdiction.
+Edwin's family was very wealthy, as his father was the general agent for the Pacific Shipping Company, which ensured a comfortable life for him and his mother.

 There Edwin mastered a new profession for himself: mining engineer, which, by the way, he had never worked in.